leo2d/DSM/README.md

 # Introduction
-This is a simple software  to manage lessons in a school manager.
+This is a simple software  to manage lessons in a driver school.

 # Build and Test
 Get db in db folder